imadr/Unity-game-hacking/README.md

 DLLs can be decompiled using [ILSpy](http://ilspy.net/) or [dnSpy](https://github.com/0xd4d/dnSpy) which allow modifying and recompiling assembly files.

-If DLLs are missing from the managed directory, try dumping them using this tool [MegaDumper](https://github.com/CodeCracker-Tools/MegaDumper)
+If DLLs are missing from the managed directory, try dumping them using [Il2CppDumper](https://github.com/Perfare/Il2CppDumper) or [MegaDumper](https://github.com/CodeCracker-Tools/MegaDumper)

 ## Extracting assets